Food Distribution

-Food Boxes, distributed behind the Center, are available:
+Food, distributed through the Indoor Market behind the Center, is available:

 Monday thru Friday 6:30 AM – 10:00 AM (Walk up only)

-Families with children, senior citizens, and the disabled are eligible to receive one or more family food boxes (depending on size of household).
-The food box consists of basic food staples to feed a family of four for three days and is intended to supplement the nutritional needs of low-income families.
-Homeless individuals may receive one food bag per week.
+Families with children, senior citizens, and the disabled are eligible to visit the Indoor Market.
+The food available is intended to supplement the nutritional needs of low-income families.
+Homeless individuals may also visit the Indoor Market.
+Some restrictions apply.

 • Brother Benno's Center